ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

+---
+tags: [Tooling, Avalanche-CLI]
+description: This page demonstrates how to configure a node to validate an Avalanche Subnet.
+Validation via Avalanche-CLI is currently only supported on Fuji.
+pagination_label: Configure a Node to Validate a Subnet with Avalanche-CLI
+sidebar_label: Validate a Subnet
+sidebar_position: 5
+---
-# Be a Subnet validator
+# Configure a Node to Validate a Subnet with Avalanche-CLI

-This page will guide you on how to have your node validate a Subnet!
-Currently, we are only supporting validating on Fuji network with Mainnet support coming in the near future!
+This page demonstrates how to configure a node to validate an Avalanche Subnet.
+Validation via Avalanche-CLI is currently only supported on Fuji.

 :::warning